 This is the initial reason I started to investigate the possibility.
 The investment in one suitable adapter alone can be considerably less than the cost of a single adaptable lens of good quality in 35mm format.
 If you currently have multiple focal lengths in MF, you gain the use of them all for the cost of that one adapter.
 You may have a huge chunk of money invested in old MF lenses, and have no reasonable way to recoup that cash outlay in today's used gear market - and then turn around and buy all-new lenses in various sizes and of ANY type, without loosing a few bucks in the process.

 I started with an inherited adapter after I purchased the Bronica 100-210mm zoom lens it was attached to.
 It was designed to adapt to a Nikon F-mount body, and not directly to a digital/mirrorless camera.
 This allowed me to pair my lenses to standard Nikon film or digital bodies, and it attaches to every ETR series lens I have without issue.
 I can additionally stack a Nikon-F to E-Mount adapter behind it if I choose to mount any of those same lenses onto my NEX-F3.
 Infinity focus is preserved with one or both of these adapters in place, since the film to flange distance is additive with the combination.
 Slightly rolling past infinity can be a possibility with some of the adapters at the 35mm end when their tolerances aren't as precise as they could be (in other words - the really cheap ones).
 The only caveat that matters in my case - it won't accommodate fitting either of my ETR teleconvertors between the adapter and the lens because of a protruding linkage lever on the 1.4x and 2x convertors.
 Annoying, yes - but certainly not a deal breaker.
-If your digital body is also Nikon F-Mount based and you'd prefer using the same method with Bronica lenses, the cost is roughly $76 for that exact same Fotodiox Nikon AI adapter [ available at Amazon ].
+If your digital body is also Nikon F-Mount based and you'd prefer using the same method with Bronica lenses, the cost is under $75 for that exact same Fotodiox Nikon AI adapter [ available at Amazon ].